shrektan/shrektan_blog/content/post/2019-07-28-the-only-few-git-commands-that-i-use.md

    Remember that you are immersed in developping the new feature (good programmers do) so there's a chance you simply commit the fix on `D` and go.
 After a few more commits on `D`, you realize the previous commit should have been played on the branch `master`.
    You have three options now.
 The first is to `git revert --soft` all the previous commits and re-commit the work except the fix.
 The good commit history may not be well preserved.
 Another option is to re-do the fix on the `master` branch but you may find conflicts when branch `D` gets merged.
 The last option (usually the best) is to `git rebase master B C`, where `B` and `C` stands for the SHA-1 strings[^sha] of last commit *before* the fix and *of* the fix.
    You may find [`git rebase`'s documentation](https://git-scm.com/docs/git-rebase) useful (I admit I don't really know how to *interactively* play with `git rebase` and the above command is the only one I use).
+1. `git clean -dfx && git checkout .` to discard all local file changes.
+This is useful when you add / edit lots of local files and want to completely discard all your wasted efforts.

 ## Misc